Board of Directors

 Board member since 2011

-Marijke Wijnroks is Chief of Staff of the Global Fund to fight AIDS, Tuberculosis and Malaria (Global Fund), where she focuses on gender and human rights and on engaging with partners in the cause of global health.
+Marijke Wijnroks is Interim Executive Director of the Global Fund to fight AIDS, Tuberculosis and Malaria (Global Fund), where she focuses on gender and human rights and on engaging with partners in the cause of global health.
 The Global Fund raises and invests nearly US$4 billion a year to support programs run by local experts in countries and communities most in need.
-Beginning June 1, Wijnroks will serve as Interim Executive Director of the Global Fund.

 She has more than 25 years of experience in global health and development work, serving in the government, at the United Nations and in civil society, and working in Africa, Asia, Latin America and Europe.
 Previously, she was Ambassador for HIV/AIDS and Sexual and Reproductive Health and Rights, and Deputy Director of the Social Development Department in the Ministry of Foreign Affairs in the Netherlands.
 There she oversaw policy and strategy development in areas related to HIV/AIDS, sexual and reproductive health and rights, and civil society; advised senior leadership on development and health issues; and represented the Dutch government on the boards of several leading organizations, including the Global Fund, Gavi and UNAIDS.